 CAUTION: The pressure at the tip is normally in the 3000 psi range and it can not only cause a severe cut but also inject paint into your skin!
-Keep your hands and fingers free of the tip while pressure is on the machine!
-IF you are unfortunate and do inject paint into your skin go to a hospital Immediately!!!
-Do Not Try Simple First Aid, some paints have toxins in them that must be treated by a physican.
+Keep your hands and fingers clear of the tip while pressure is on the machine!

-When you pickup your spray unit from the paint store or rental store ask for an "extension" for the gun.
-These simply screw onto the gun allowing you extended reach and eliminating ladders, Very Handy.
+When you pickup your spray unit from the paint or rental store ask for an "extension" for the gun.
+These simply screw onto the gun allowing you extended reach and eliminating ladders.